jakebrehm/demesstify/readme.md

 * Perform text analysis on your messages so you can see things like the average number of texts received per day or the most number of messages that were sent in a row
 * Analyze which emojis or reactions (if you're using iMessage) were most frequently used, among other thing
 * Perform sentiment analysis on your messages to see the polarity of your conversations
+* Calculate statistics about the attachments you exchanged (if you're using iMessage)
-* Generate tailored visualizations such as word clouds or a radial heatmap that plots hour of the day versus day of the week
+* Generate tailored visualizations such as word clouds or a radial heatmap that plots hour of the day against day of the week

 ## Installation